Skip to main content

 For each, override the condition with what you're looking to reference, then set a date range.

-For this example it is the average of Income between January and June 2022 that you'd like to see.
+For this example, it's the average of Income between January and June 2022 that you'd like to see.

 The screenshot below is for comparison purposes only, the first line is what will replace the second line.